trailofbits/algo/README.md

 Certificates and configuration files that users will need are placed in the `config` directory.
 Make sure to secure these files since many contain private keys.
 All files are prefixed with the IP address of the Algo VPN server.

+### Windows Devices

+You have to import the corresponding client certificate to The Personal store and the corresponding CA certificate to The Local Machine Trusted Root store.<br>
+Add an IKEv2 connection in the network settings and then, activate additional ciphers via powershell:<br>
+`Set-VpnConnectionIPsecConfiguration -ConnectionName "Algo" -AuthenticationTransformConstants SHA25612 8 -CipherTransformConstants AES256 -EncryptionMethod AES256 -IntegrityCheckMethod SHA256 -DHGroup Group14 -PfsGroup none` (change Algo on the vpn connection name)<br>
+Also, you can find the powershell script and the p12 certificate in the configs directory and run it as Administrator on your machine.

 ### Apple Devices

 Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop (or other secure means).
 Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices and installing a profile will fully configure the VPN.